Tremontaine/flux-ui/README.md

   - Preview images with their generation parameters
   - Download images in various formats
   - Copy images to clipboard
-  - Use gallery images as input for inpainting, outpainting, or control
+  - Use gallery images as input for generation, inpainting, outpainting, or control
+  - Pagination support

 - **Advanced Options**: Fine-tune the generation process with:
   - Prompt upsampling (automatic enhancement)